jog1t/aye-bucko/CONTRIBUTING.md

 # Contributing to Aye Bucko!

 All new things should happen through Pull Requests.
-Gameplay decision should have corresponding issue.
+Gameplay decision should have corresponding issue or/and a [discussion thread](https://github.com/jog1t/aye-bucko/discussions/categories/gameplay-ideas).
 Any suggestions are highly appreciated.

 ## Commits